paberthet/codecrypto/README.md

 # codecrypto
-Source codes for cryptography.
+Source codes for cryptography, first year of Master degree, MIC, Université Paris-Cité.
 Basic functions such as Euclidean division, LFSR, boolean functions etc...
 THOSE ARE NOT SAFE IMPLEMENTATIONS!

 TP1 : Basic operations on F2 polynomials